Weekly Sprout Newsletter đŸŒ±

 • Investment returns are tax-free before withdrawal

-• Only 50% of withdrawals from SRS are taxable at retirement
+• Only 50% of withdrawal sum from SRS is subject to tax at retirement

 • The maximum withdrawal period is 10 years